grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 I hope that you can now see that what we called "a test" can also be seen as a kind of specification.
 This is also the answer to the question I raised at the beginning of this chapter.
 In reality, the role of a test, if written before production code, can be broken down even further:

-TODO
-designing a scenario - is when we specify our requiremnts by giving concrete examples of behaviors we expect writing - is when we specify an API by which we use the code that we are testing compiling - is when we get feedback on whether the production code has the classes and methods required by the specification we wrote execution - is where we get feedback on whether the production code exhibits the behaviors that the specification describes reading - is where we use the already written specification to obtain knowledge on the production code.
+* designing a scenario - is when we specify our requiremnts by giving concrete examples of behaviors we expect
+* writing the test code - is when we specify an API through which we want to use the code that we are testing
+* compiling - is when we get feedback on whether the production code has the classes and methods required by the specification we wrote
-TODO
+* execution - is where we get feedback on whether the production code exhibits the behaviors that the specification describes
+* reading - is where we use the already written specification to obtain knowledge on the production code.

 Thus, the name "test" seems like narrowing down what we are doing here too much - maybe a different name would be better?

- The rediscovery of tests as a specification is quite recent and there is no uniform terminology for it yet.
-Some like to call the process of using tests as specifications *Specification By Example* to say that the tests are examples that help specify and clarify the behavior of the functionality being developed.
-Some use the term BDD (*Behavior-Driven Development*).
-Also, you might encounter different names for some particular elements of this approach, for example, a ‘test’ can be referred to as a ‘spec’, or an ‘example’, or a ‘behavior description’, or a ‘specification statement’ or a ‘fact about the system’ (the xUnit.NET framework marks each ‘test’ with a `[Fact]` attribute, suggesting that by writing it, we are stating a single fact about the developed code.
-By the way, xUnit.NET also allows us to state ‘theories’ about our code, but let's leave it for now).
+The discovery of tests' role as a specification is quite recent and there is no uniform terminology connected to it yet.
+Some like to call the process of using tests as specifications *Specification By Example* to say that the tests are examples that help specify and clarify the functionality being developed.
+Some use the term BDD (*Behavior-Driven Development*) to emphasize that writing tests is really about analysing and describing behaviors.
+Also, you might encounter different names for some particular elements of this approach, for example, a ‘test’ can be referred to as a "spec", or an "example", or a "behavior description", or a "specification statement" or "a fact about the system" (as you already saw in the chapter on tools, the xUnit.NET framework marks each "test" with a `[Fact]` attribute, suggesting that by writing it, we are stating a single fact about the developed code.
+By the way, xUnit.NET also allows us to state ‘theories’ about our code, but let's leave this topic for another time).

-Given this variety, I'd like to make a deal: to be consistent I will establish a naming convention for this book, but leave you with the freedom to follow your own if you so desire.
+Given this variety in terminology, I'd like to make a deal: to be consistent I will establish a naming convention for this book, but leave you with the freedom to follow your own if you so desire.
 The reason for this naming convention is pedagogical -- I am not trying to create a movement to change established terms or to invent a new methodology or anything -- my hope is that by using this terminology throughout the book, you'll look at some things differently[^opensourcebook].
 So, let's agree that for the sake of this book:

 **Specification Statement** (or simply **Statement**, with a capital 'S')